 Audacity provides the usual array of effects and editing capabilities, although its feature set is not really meant to rival a fully-fledged professional DAW.
 It supports LADSPA and VST plugins, but support for VST instruments (VSTi) is not present.

-Audacity is a simple program that can be used for quick audio recording or editing, without the need for advanced mixing and editing capabilities.
-If you’re just beginning to delve into audio, Audacity is a good option to get a hang of the basics.
+Audacity is a simple program that can be used for quick audio recording or editing without the need for advanced mixing and editing capabilities.
+If you’re just beginning to delve into audio, Audacity is a good option to get the hang of the basics.

 Pros of Music Production on Linux